anshchawla521/HOVERCRAFT_DIY_FC/Readme.md

 3d mode working when used with esc configurator.com (have to flash betaflight for that) basic hovercraft working
 PRE ARM Added
+Basic Failsafe working on RX lost

 # next steps

--> implement failsafe with timer and maybe crsf also -> implement filter
+-> implement filter
 -> improve crc,receving algo , baud rate as f1000
--> add reverse
+-> implement crsf telemetry
+-> implement msp for esc configurator.com